Developer workflow

 There are many timer apps available — Toggl Track, Forest, Be Focused, and generic phone timers.
 Most are general-purpose time tracking tools.
 They work, but they are not designed for developer workflows.

 If you need project-level time tracking with client billing, a dedicated tool like Toggl is better.
-If you want a focused coding session with a timer and music in a single browser tab, Nedio is built for that.
+If you want a focused coding session with a timer and music in a single browser tab, NEDIO is built for that.

 Frequently asked questions